ashleebeacom/AshleeBeacom_Portfolio/README.md

 You can find my Tableau visualizations at this link: https://public.tableau.com/app/profile/ashlee.beacom/vizzes

 # About Me
 I am originally from Sioux Falls, SD.
 I have bachelors degrees in biology and chemistry from Black Hills State University and an undergraduate certificate in analytics from Dakota State University.
 I have been a team player my whole life, even going on to play basketball for Black Hill State University for 5 years.
 Since leaving the court in 2022, I have turned to running.
-Currently, I am training for my fifth marathon.
+Currently, I am training for my sixth marathon.
 As a big adventurer, I love the outdoors and spending time in nature.
-My favorite thing to do after a long day is cuddle with my cats, watch the latest Survivor episode, or read a good fantasy book.
+My favorite things to do after work are cuddle with my cats, watch the latest Survivor episode, or read a good fantasy book.

 Let's connect!
 Please reach out at ashlee.beacom@gmail.com or www.linkedin.com/in/ashlee-beacom